Qiskit/rustworkx/docs/source/tutorial/dags.rst

 internally represents a quantum circuit as a
 `directed acyclic graph <https://qiskit.org/documentation/stubs/qiskit.dagcircuit.DAGCircuit.html>`__.
-Retworkx was originally started to accelerate the performance of the Qiskit compiler's use of directed acyclic graphs for the compiler.
+Retworkx was originally started to accelerate the performance of the Qiskit compiler's use of directed acyclic graphs.

-To examine how Qiskit's we first need to look at a quantum circuit.
+To examine how Qiskit uses DAGs, we first need to look at a quantum circuit.
 A quantum circuit is a computation routine consisting of coherent quantum operations on quantum data.
-It is an ordered squence of quantum gates, measurements and resets which may be conditioned on real-time classical computation.
+It is an ordered sequence of quantum operations including gates, measurements and resets which may be conditioned on real-time classical computation.
 A quantum circuit is represented graphically like: